tip4programs/imbue/README.md

 ## I am not a Web Designer...
 So Errors and omissions are allowed.
-Yo can Contribute to this repository.
+Yo can Contribute to this repository to make this jekyll theme better.
 # imbue
 **Imbue** is HCZ material theme version 2.
 ## Improvements and Features